PPPDUD/minutils/README.md

 ### cp
 > [!NOTE]
 > The `minutils` implementation of cp only accepts two arguments (extras are ignored).
-This means that traditional shell globbing (`cp xyz/* abc/`) does not work properly.
+This means that traditional shell globbing (`cp xyz/* abc/`) does not work properly at the moment.

 Copy the file specified in the first argument to the filename specified in the second argument.
 You cannot copy to a directory without specifying the destination filename.